prathapc/prathapc.github.io/_posts/2015-04-20-Redis-Caching.md

 title: How to get started with Redis
 ---

 Recently i have used Redis extensively at our startup to deal with couple of complex data structures.
-After moving to redis we saw sharp load time of web pages when compared to earlier where we were loading from MySql database.
+After moving to redis we saw clear difference in load time of web pages when compared to earlier where we were loading from MySql database.

 I would like to present a simple demo on how to get started with Redis in minutes for beginners.